Healthcare Insights

 What is computer assisted coding (CAC)?

-Computer assisted coding software is a feature that some encoders have.
+Computer assisted coding (CAC) software is a feature offered by certain encoders.
 CAC systems utilize natural language processing (NLP) to suggest CPT and ICD codes that may be associated with certain diagnoses.

 Computer assisted coding pros and cons

-There are several benefits of computer assisted coding, which include less time spent coding and more accurate coding.
+There are several benefits of computer assisted coding, namely less time spent coding and more accurate coding.

 Learn more